-In order to insure that the teams are fairly and consistently evaluated, every appraiser must be trained each year.
-Appraiser training dates, sites and directions are below.
+In order to ensure that the teams are fairly and consistently evaluated, every appraiser must be trained each year.
+Appraiser training dates, sites, and directions are below.
 You will indicate your preferred training date and challenge preference when you register online.

 First-time central challenge appraisers will attend a full day of training and should bring a lunch with them.
 Training will run from 9:00 a.m. to 3:00 p.m.

-Veteran central challenge appraisers will attend training from 9:30 a.m. til noon.
+Veteran central challenge appraisers will attend training from 9:30 a.m. till noon.

 After the appraisers training, your regional challenge master will contact you by telephone or e-mail to finalize tournament plans.
 Please notify your challenge master and/or tournament director if an emergency arises and you are unable to appraise at the tournament.
 Thank you for your time and efforts on behalf Maryland’s DI kids.